valhuber/TDD/readme.md

 <figure><img src="https://github.com/valhuber/LogicBank/raw/main/images/nw.png"></figure>

-The created project provides the User Interface and API described below, and implements the transactional logic described in the [TDD Report.](#tdd-report).
+The created project provides the User Interface and API described below, and implements the transactional logic described in the [TDD Report](#tdd-report).
 It was created, customized and tested as described in the subsections below.

 &nbsp;&nbsp;